Navigate home logo

 Even though sections of the pipeline have been continually replaced throughout its history, some sections are still the original pipe from 1903 and they need to be replaced in the coming years.

 As the pipeline is on the National Heritage List, we require approval under the EPBC Act to remove these sections of the pipeline as it's upgraded.
-We received this approval in January 2022.
+We received this approval in January 2022 and the pipeline will be upgraded in stages over the 70-year term of the approval.

 Why are you putting the pipeline underground?